skip to main content

 In this session, learn how physicians in all health-care settings can use data from Ontario Health practice reports to improve patient outcomes.
 The session will share details of the learning modalities that support data usage for quality improvement (QI) and expand on future opportunities as the evolution of primary care data reports continues.

-Presented by Stacey Bar-Zig, Manager, Clinical Quality Improvement, Ontario Health, and Aiman Hameedi, Senior Quality Improvement Specialist, Ontario Health
+Presented by Phil Dalton, Senior Quality Improvement Specialist and Interim Quality Lead, Ontario Health, and Aiman Hameedi, Senior Quality Improvement Specialist, Ontario Health

 Coaching Workshops